WalkwithTrees.com

 However, in mythology we find a very different use as Druids wield it as a magical force which warriors and even King's fear.
 The system is mentioned in the old testament which is not unusual as much of the Irish lore is connected to the Bible and dated through the stories of the Bible which indicates how seriously the Christian monks took the old stories.

-In the tower of Babel after the tower is destroyed it is said God punished the people for thinking they could build a tower to heaven and as part of the punishment God distorted language so we could not understand each other.
-The scholar Fenius
+In the tower of Babel after the tower is destroyed it is said God punished the people for thinking they could build a tower to Heaven and as part of the punishment God distorted language so we could not understand each other.
+The scholar Fenius Farsaidh gathered the best of all the languages together and made up the Bobel Loth (the Ogham) which contained the best of all languages which is the forerunner of Goidelic which predates Gaelic.

-Grainainech which means Oghma of the sun-like countenance who is the God of eloquence in the Celtic tales as well as a great warrior.
+The earlier Celtic stories attribute the invention of the language to Ogma Grainainech which means Oghma of the sun-like countenance who is the God of eloquence in the Celtic tales as well as a great warrior.
 It is said he speaks with honey on his tongue and can entice people with the power of his words.
 He carries a magical blade which can carve his words into stone.
 He is a champion, a highly skilled warrior who led and killed many of warriors in the first battle of Moytura.
 Again, we find references to the power of words and how they can be wielded for significant gains.

 The main function of this alphabet as written in extant Irish manuscripts is as an aid of learning in the Bardic arts for each letter is associated with over 150 different aspects to which trees is just one of them.
-This intense learning can be likened to Brahmin priests in India who still learn their ancient scriptures off by heart as oral tradition has done so for thousands of years.
+This intense learning can be likened to Brahmin priests in India who still learn their ancient scriptures by heart as the oral tradition has done for thousands of years.
 The expression says it all as the knowledge is then in your body and indeed your heart as a devotional practice.

 The letters and tree associations are as follows: